tomakehurst/minimal-mistakes/_docs/verifying.md

 toc_rank: 6
 ---

-**The WireMock server records all requests it receives in memory (at least until it is stubbing-reset).
-This makes it possible to verify that a request matching a specific pattern was received, and also to fetch the requests' details.**
+The WireMock server records all requests it receives in memory (at least until it is [reset](/docs/stubbing#reset)).
+This makes it possible to verify that a request matching a specific pattern was received, and also to fetch the requests' details.

 Checking for matching requests
 ==============================